Washington City Canal

-The Washington City Canal operated from 1815 until the mid-1850s in Washington, D.C.
+The Washington City Canal was a canal in Washington, D.C., that operated from 1815 until the mid-1850s.
 The canal connected the Anacostia River, termed the "Eastern Branch" at that time, to Tiber Creek, the Potomac River, and later the Chesapeake and Ohio (C&O) Canal.
-The canal became disused during the late 19th century and the city government covered over or filled in various sections in 1871.
+The canal fell into disuse during the late 19th century and the city government covered over or filled in various sections in 1871.

-The canal's Lockkeeper's House, built in 1837 near the present-day intersection of 17th Street and Constitution Avenue NW, was preserved and is now the second oldest building on the National Mall.
+The canal's Lockkeeper's House, built in 1837 near the present-day intersection of 17th Street and Constitution Avenue NW, was preserved and is now the oldest building on the National Mall.

 History

 Early planning and development

 During the early years of the United States there was great interest among political leaders in building canals for economic development.
 Construction of a canal to run across the city of Washington was endorsed by politicians and local businessmen.
 The plan was to connect the Eastern Branch, which was navigable into Maryland, with the Potomac, which was considered a major route to the West.
 President George Washington had initiated the Potowmack Company in 1785 to improve navigation on the Potomac.

-Pierre (Peter) Charles L'Enfant, designing a master plan for the development of the capital city, provided for construction of a canal between the Eastern Branch and Tiber Creek.
+Pierre (Peter) Charles L'Enfant, designing a master plan for the development of the capital city, provided for the construction of a canal between the Eastern Branch and Tiber Creek.
 To raise funds for canal construction, lotteries were conducted during 1796, but these efforts were unsuccessful.
 There was little additional work done until 1802, when Congress granted a charter for the Washington Canal Company.
 A small amount of construction was started, but obtaining major financing for the canal continued to be difficult.

-Congress created a new canal company during 1809 and authorized capitalization of $100,000.
+Congress created a new canal company in 1809 and authorized a capitalization of $100,000.
 A groundbreaking ceremony in southeast Washington, attended by President James Madison and other officials, occurred on May 2, 1810.
 Construction was delayed by the War of 1812 and resumed in 1815.